 What is a DevOps toolchain?

-A DevOps toolchain are the tools and technology that enable previously siloed development and operation teams to collaborate across the product lifecycle.
-These tools can help tackle DevOps capabilities such as collaboration, continuous integration, automation, and continuous delivery.
+A DevOps toolchain is the tools and technology that enable previously siloed development and operation teams to collaborate across the product lifecycle.
+As a result, these tools help tackle DevOps capabilities such as collaboration, continuous integration, automation, and continuous delivery.